Smartphone for Travel Photography

 Like any piece of equipment, it is actually not the thing itself that does anything.
 It’s the person handling the equipment.
 Whether it’s a full-on professional DSLR or a very modest smartphone camera you are the one calling the shots.
 Or better yet creating them………….:-)

 Tell me in the comments how you see your smartphone!
 Do you see it as something you can be creative and authentic with?
-Or do you consider as a nuisance?
+Or do you consider it a nuisance?